WebLogic

 WebLogic vs. JBoss / Wildfly

 Two application servers that play a big role in an enterprise sphere are WebLogic and JBoss / WildFly.
 Both offer full support for Java EE 8.
 One of the key differences is that JBoss / Wildfly is open source and free while WebLogic is paid product with commercial support.
-For a charge, Red Hat also offers commercial support in its JBoss Enterprise Application Platform solution.
+Red Hat also offers commercial support for a fee.

 Benefits of WebLogic vs. JBoss / Wildfly